nrwl/nx/docs/shared/deprecated/workspace-layout.md

 - `nx g app my-app` creates a new application named `my-app` in the `/my-app` folder
 - `nx g lib my-lib` creates a new library named `my-lib` in the `/my-lib` folder
+- `cd apps/nested/my-app && nx g app my-app` creates a new application named `my-app` in the `/apps/nested/my-app` folder
 - `nx g app my-app --directory=apps/nested/my-app` creates a new application named `my-app` in the `/apps/nested/my-app` folder
 - `nx g lib my-lib --directory=libs/shared/ui/my-lib` creates a new library named `my-lib` in the `/libs/shared/ui/my-lib` folder